sean-levvel/aws-sa-associate-saac02/README.md

 - as small as a 1gb or large as 16tb
 - an IO credit is 16KB - IOPS assume 16KB - 1 IOPS is 1 IO in 1 Second
 - 5.4 million IO credits, fills at rate of baseline performance (size / rate)
 - 100 IO credits per second
 - max 16k
 - great for boot volumes, dev/test, low-latency interactive apps.
 - GP3
     - SSD based - removes the credit bucket arch
     - standard 3000 iops (3016kb / second 125 MB / second)
     - 1gb to 16 tb
     - !20% cheaper
     - higher max throughput - 1000 mb / second
     - virtual desktops, medium sized single instances DB's MSSQL or Oracle
     - low-latency interactive apps, dev and test, boot volumes.

 ## EBS Provisioned IOPS SSD
 - 3 types - Io1 / io2 / io2 block express
 - iops are configurable independently of size -
 - highly performant drives
 - 256k iops per volume - block express 4/mb/s
 - 4gb to 16 tb - express 64 tb volumes
 - io1 560IPS / gb max
 - io2 500 iops/gb max
 - express 1000iops/gb max
 - per instance performance:
-    - io1 - 260k iopps and 7500 mb's
+    - io1 - 260k iops and 7500 mb's
     - io2 - 160 iops & 4750 mb's
     - io2 express 260k 7500 mb's

 ## EBS HDD Based
 - st1 throughput optimized
     - cheap
     - designed for data to be written or read
     - 125gb to 16tb
     - 500 mb / second
-    - big datya, data warehouses, log processing
+    - big data, data warehouses, log processing
 - sc1 - cold hdd
     - cheaper
     - in frequent work loads
-    - dont care about performance
+    - don't care about performance
     - 250 max iops 1mb 250 / mbs
     - 125 gb to 16 tb

 ## Instance Store Volumes
 - provide block storage devices - used as the basis for a filesystem
 - physically connected to one ect host
 - each ec2 host has its own instance volume
-- highest storage peformance in AWS
+- highest storage performance in AWS
 - included in the instance price
-- have to attach them at launch time - cant do it afterwards.
+- have to attach them at launch time - can't do it afterwards.
 - view all instance store volume as ephemeral (temporary) data does not move to new instances, nor faster instances
 - D3 = 4.6 gb's throughput
 - i3 = 16 gb's seconds - nvme storage
 - Exam powerups
     - local on ec2 hosts
     - add only at launch time
     - lost on instance, move, resize, or hardware failure
     - high performance
-    - you pay for it anyway - included in intance price
+    - you pay for it anyway - included in instance price
     - temporary

 ## EC2 Instance STore vs EBS
-- Persistance storage = use EBS (avoide instance store)
+- Persistence storage = use EBS (avoid instance store)
 - Resilience = EBS
-- Storage Isolated from instance lifecylce = ebs (attach and reattach)
+- Storage Isolated from instance lifecycle = ebs (attach and reattach)
 - Resilience w/ app In-build Replication... it depends
 - High performance needs...depends
-- Super high perofmrance needs .... instance store
+- Super high performance needs .... instance store
-- cost ..instance store (its often included)
+- cost ..instance store (it's often included)
 - Cheap = ST1 or SC1
 - Throughput..streaming..ST1
 - Boot = NOT ST1 OR SC1
 - Gp2/3 up to 16k iops per volume
 - Io1/2 up to 64k iops (block express 256k iops)
 - Raid0 + EBS up to 260k IPS (io1/2-BE/GP2/3)
-- More than 260k ips = Instance Store (just keep in mind its not persistant)
+- More than 260k ips = Instance Store (just keep in mind it's not persistent)
 - ![Alt text](/screenshots/InstanceStorevsEBS.jpg?raw=true "Instance store Vs EBS")

 ## EBS Snapshots
 - Efficient way to backup
-- snapshots are incremential volume copies ot s3
+- snapshots are incremental volume copies ot s3
 - new ebs volume = full performance immediately
 - snaps restore lazily - fetched gradually
 - requested blocks are fetched immediately
 - force a read of all data immediately
 - FSR (fast snapshot restore) - up to 50 per region
 - billing
-    - gigabye - month
+    - gigabyte - month
     - used not allocated (only bill what you use)
     -

 ## EBS Snapshot Demo 1 / 2
 - set the UUID on the /etc/fstab for the replicated volume
 - sudo mount .a
 - sudo mount /dev/xvdf /ebstest
 - sudo file -s /dev/**drive name**
 - sudo mkfs -t xfs /dev/nvme1n1
 - sudo mkdir /instancestore

 ## EBS Encryption
 - default no encryption is applied.
 - provides at rest encryption for volumes and snapshots
 - Exam Powerup
     - Aws accounts can be set to encrypt by default - default CMK or use manually
     - eaches volume uses 1 unique DEK per volume
     - snapshots and future volumes use the same DEK
-    - can not change a volume ot NOT be encrypted.
+    - can not change a volume to NOT be encrypted.
-    - OS isnt aware of the encryption - no performance loss.
+    - OS isn't aware of the encryption - no performance loss.
-    - if it states in some way that it needs the OS  needs to have the keys and or needs to be ecnrypted, then you need to performan wholde disk encryption
+    - if it states in some way that it needs the OS  needs to have the keys and or needs to be encrypted, then you need to perform whole disk encryption

 ## Network Interfaces Instance Ip's and DNS
 - In this lesson we deep dive into the Elastic Network Interfaces (ENIs) which can be allocated to EC2 instances - and the DNS, public, private and elastic IPs which can be assigned to those ENIs.
 - primary private ip
 - 1 or more elastic IP per private ipv4
 - Secondary ENI + MAC = Licensing
 - multi-homed subnets
 - different security groups - multiple interfaces.
 - OS never sees the public IPV4. never configure network interface with public IP
 - Public = Dynamic / Start/Stop = Change.
 Or forced migration.
 - Static ip = elastic IP
 - public dns = private IP in vpc, public IP everywhere else.

 ## wordpress demo 1/2
 - systemctl enable httpd - autostart on system startup
 - systemctl enable mariadb - auto start on startup

 ## Amazon machine Images (AMI)
 - AMI's can be used to launch EC2 instances.
 - community provided
 - marketplace (can include commercial software)
 - regional/unique UID e.g ami-0a887e401
 - Lifecycle
     1. Launch